Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 5. In the Platform view, go with the default tab **Hardware Design**.

-   .. note:: Use the **Select a platform from repository** tab when you have a pre-built platform and you’d like to copy it to local to modify it.
+   .. note:: Use the **Select a platform from repository** tab when you have a pre-built platform and you prefer to copy it to local to modify.

 6. Click **Browse…** to select the XSA file exported from previous chapter.